offbynull/learn/Math/input/input.md

    { }        {\green{6}}{\green{0}}
    ```

  * Isolate to 80 (bottom) and 70 (top), resulting in 5600.
 Add the 500 from the carry-over to make it 6100.
-Only the 61 needs to be written because this is effectively the same as doing 6100 then adding the 60 from the 80\*7 prior --  6100+60 is 6160.
+Only the 61 needs to be written because this is effectively the same as having 6100 then adding the 60 from the 80\*7 prior --  6100+60 is 6160.

    ```{ktvertmul}
    { }                { }{\green{5}}        { }